jon-heard/obsidian-inline-scripts-library/mythicgme_ui.sfile.md

 	"Likely", "Very likely", "Near sure thing",
 	"Sure thing", "Has to be"
 ];

-const pick = popups.pick("Choose the odds", odds, 4, 11);
+// Choose the odds to roll fate with const pick = popups.pick("Choose the odds", odds, 4, 11);
 if (pick === null) { return null; }

-return expand("fate " + (pick - 4));
+// Roll fate with the chosen odds return expand("fate " + (pick - 4));
 ```
 __